-On our mission to help our members maximise the impact of their giving, we focus on neglectedness - that is, how much attention a problem receives from funders.
+On our mission to help our members maximize the impact of their giving, we focus on neglectedness - that is, how much attention a problem receives from funders.
 For example, in the case of animal welfare, reducing the suffering of animals at shelters, like cats and dogs, receives magnitudes more funding than reducing the suffering of farmed animals.
 In 2017, just 0.03% of all philanthropic funding in the US went to this cause, despite the fact that the majority of the 75 billion farmed animals killed for food each year live in conditions we would consider intolerable for our pets.
 We would therefore describe this area as neglected by funders, and a place where our community can make a big difference.

-Once we identify a neglected issue like this, and find the best interventions tackling the problem, we turn our attention to the organisations carrying out these interventions.
+Once we identify a neglected issue like this, and find the best interventions tackling the problem, we turn our attention to the organizations carrying out these interventions.
 In the case of animal welfare, one of our recommendations is Global Food Partners.
-This is not a charity but rather a not-for-profit consulting organisation that works with food businesses and farmers in Asia to implement improved animal welfare policies and practices.
+This is not a charity but rather a not-for-profit consulting organization that works with food businesses and farmers in Asia to implement improved animal welfare policies and practices.
 We’re looking for solutions to globally neglected problems, and sometimes those solutions are not conventional charities.

 This also means we will not recommend a charity implementing a great solution if that charity is not neglected - or funding constrained - itself.
 This might feel counterintuitive.
 However, it’s all about what we call counterfactual impact.
 We’re on the lookout for opportunities where extra funding from our community creates the biggest difference, compared to if our members gave nothing at all.
-Therefore, if we do not recommend an organisation, it does not mean we think its work is poor, but rather it can fill its fundraising needs without our community’s support.
+Therefore, if we do not recommend an organization, it does not mean we think its work is poor, but rather it can fill its fundraising needs without our community’s support.

 Sometimes, a charity might be fully funded and not in need of our support.
 However, certain moments, such as political events or global disasters, might mean an important funding opportunity at that charity suddenly opens up.
-This is another reason why we focus on funding opportunities rather than organisations as a whole.
+This is another reason why we focus on funding opportunities rather than organizations as a whole.
 The recent change from a Trump administration to a more climate-focused Biden administration in the US, equipped with an effective Democratic majority in the Senate and House of Representatives, presents an exciting opportunity for philanthropists to have outsized climate impact.
-Policy advocacy organisations currently have greater leverage to drive change, opening up greater funding opportunities in this space at this time.
+Policy advocacy organizations currently have greater leverage to drive change, opening up greater funding opportunities in this space at this time.